matteobiagiola/ICST20-submission-material-DANTE/README.md

 We are going to choose the `ecommerce` application to show how the tool works, since the single steps that come later are much faster to execute than with the subject systems we used in the paper.
 The results in the paper can be replicated but it simply takes longer:

-- the output of the crawler applied to the subject systems used in the paper are available [here](https://drive.google.com/file/d/1C3EliKb7klNJEIWOpHi9SJG_vFddL_0I/view?usp=sharing);
+- the output of the crawler applied to the subject systems will be available soon;

-- the coverage reports for the subject systems used in the paper are available [here](https://drive.google.com/file/d/1G4AC4PTc21j5XzSpY2Bi-LxDnIkzwuys/view?usp=sharing).
+- the coverage reports for the subject systems used in the paper will be available soon;

 The following commands in this README assume you are in the `~/workspace/ICST20-submission-material-DANTE/dante` folder, assuming that `~` indicates the path to the home directory in your system: